Billy Joel Fast Facts

 Holds the lifetime record of most performances by any artist at Madison Square Garden in New York.

-He played the first rock concert ever held at New York's Yankee Stadium and the final rock concert ever played at New York's Shea Stadium before it was torn down.
+He played the first rock concert ever held at New York's Yankee Stadium in 1990, and the final rock concert ever played at New York's Shea Stadium before it was torn down in 2008.

 Timeline:

-1965 - At 15 years-old, he plays piano on a demo version of The Shangri-Las' hit single, "Leader of the Pack."
+1965 - At 15 years of age, plays piano on a demo version of The Shangri-Las' hit single, "Leader of the Pack."

-1965 - At 15 years-old, he plays piano on a demo version of The Shangri-Las' hit single, "Leader of the Pack."
+1965 - At 15 years of age, plays piano on a demo version of The Shangri-Las' hit single, "Leader of the Pack."

 1971 - Releases his first solo album, "Cold Spring Harbor."